Bread price-fixing in Canada: Analysis

+Consequences

-On 8 January 2018 in an attempt to pacify public opinion, Loblaws offered a $25 gift card, which it announced in early December 2017.
+On January 8, 2018 in an attempt to pacify public opinion, Loblaws offered a $25 gift card, which it announced in early December 2017.
 The retailer expected as many as six million Canadians to receive the card and it was expected to cost up to $150 million.
-People who accept the cards are not restricted from participating in class-action lawsuits against Loblaws, but any settlements they receive may be reduced by the gift card value.
+People who accept the cards are not restricted from participating in class-action lawsuits against Loblaws; any settlements received reduced by the gift card value, according to the 2024 settlement.

 Derek Nepinak was the lead plaintiff in a $1 billion class-action lawsuit on behalf of all Canadians who purchased bread from the named grocers since January 2001.
 As of January 2018, other lawsuits were planned by Strosberg Sasso Sutts LLP and Merchant Law Group LLP.
+The lawsuit also seeks for $100 million in punitive damages.
+Loblaws and George Weston Limited agreed to pay $500 million to settle this lawsuit in July 2024, while the class action lawsuit against Canada Bread, Sobeys, Metro, Walmart Canada and Giant Tiger remains ongoing.

 A senior law officer for the Competition Bureau wrote in the ITO documents that the last documented price increase occurred in December 2015, or a year and a half after the Grupo Bimbo takeover, and he believes the "conduct is ongoing."

+In June 2023, Canada Bread pleaded guilty to four counts of price fixing and was fined $50 million.
+According to the Competition Bureau, the fine was the highest ever price fixing fine in Canadian history.
+As a result of the guilty plea, Canada Bread is placed on federal government's list of "ineligible and suspended suppliers" and banned from bidding on any federal government contracts for 10 years.
+The ban will last until August 22, 2033.

+In November 2024, Maple Leaf Foods launched a defamation lawsuit against Canada Bread after Canada Bread accused Maple Leaf Foods of using Canada Bread as a shield to avoid liability from the price-fixing scandal.
+Maple Leaf Foods claimed that Canada Bread and Grupo Bimbo tried to shift the blame onto Maple Leaf Foods for Canada Bread's mismanagement after it was acquired by Grupo Bimbo.